-2.2.12 In addition to the above levels of development there is a need to include the transport schemes that are considered likely to be in place by 2041 to mitigate the levels of development proposed.
-The transport schemes1 included in the 2041 baseline are as follows, and as shown in Figure 3.
+- 2.2.12 In addition to the above levels of development there is a need to include the transport schemes that are considered likely to be in place by 2041 to mitigate the levels of development proposed.
+The transport schemes1 included in the 2041 Baseline are as follows, and as shown in Figure 3.

-Greater Cambridge Partnership (GCP) schemes:
+- Greater Cambridge Partnership (GCP) schemes:

-- o Cambourne to Cambridge
+- Cambourne to Cambridge

 - Cambridge South East Transport Study

-- o Cambridge South West Travel Hub
+- Cambridge South West Travel Hub

-- Waterbeach to North East Cambridge
+- Waterbeach to Cambridge

-- Cambridge Eastern Access
+- o Cambridge Eastern Access

 - City Access

+- Foxton Rural Travel Hub

+- o GCP Cycle Schemes

+- The A428 Black Cat to Caxton Gibbet

+- Cambridge South Station

+- The A10 (Ely to Cambridge) highway improvements.